-A grade of "1" is assigned when the course work is incomplete.
+A grade of "I" is assigned when the course work is incomplete.
 This grade must be removed by completing the course before the end of the following semester or the grade automatically becomes an "F" on the permanent record.
 Instructors may extend the time for removing the incomplete by written notification to the records office.
+Incompletes earned in the spring term will have until the end of fall term to complete.